Rankine–Hugoniot conditions: Governing Equations

-which defines a straight line known as the Michelson–Rayleigh line, named after Albert A. Michelson and Lord Rayleigh, that has a negative slope (since $m^2$ is always positive) in the $p-\rho^{-1}$ plane.
+which defines a straight line known as the Michelson–Rayleigh line, named after the Russian physicist Vladimir A. Mikhelson (usually anglicized as Michelson) and Lord Rayleigh, that has a negative slope (since $m^2$ is always positive) in the $p-\rho^{-1}$ plane.
 Using the Rankine–Hugoniot equations for the conservation of mass and momentum to eliminate u1 and u2, the equation for the conservation of energy can be expressed as the Hugoniot equation: